-“Nicolas Véron is a senior fellow at Bruegel, and also a visiting fellow at the Peterson Institute for International Economics in Washington DC.
-His research…”
+“Nicolas Véron is a senior fellow at Bruegel, and a visiting fellow at the Peterson Institute for International Economics in Washington DC.
+His research is…”

 Bruegel's distinctive nature is drawn from a balanced partnership between private and public stakeholders.
 Its member base is composed of EU member states, international corporations and self-standing-institutions.
 With no single member contributing more than 3% to 5% of the yearly budget, Bruegel succeeds in collaborating with a wide array of economic actors while protecting its principal assets: independence, professional integrity, and objectivity.

 Through publications, events, social media, or its lively blog, Bruegel has carved a unique discussion space for anyone interested in improving the quality of economic policy.
 Through a dual focus on analysis and impact, and dynamic relationships with policymakers at every governance level, it has also established itself as a vibrant laboratory for economic policies.
 Bruegel ranked #1 Think Tank in Western Europe, #1 International Economic Policy Think Tank in the World, and #2 Think Tank in the World (non-US) in the 2012 Global Go To Think Tank Report and Policy Advicepublished by the University of Pennsylvania.

 In a context where economic policies play an ever more encompassing role, joining Bruegel’s Membership Programme will allow you to

 - Contribute to setting Bruegel's research agenda